Holy Basil (Tulsi, Ocimum sanctum Linn, Ocimum tenuiflorum, Sacred Basil) is member of the mint, or Labiatae family of plants.

 This is where Holy Basil comes in.
 It functions as an adaptogen, enhancing your body’s ability to cope with physical and mental stress.

-Holy Basil to the rescue
+Holy Basil benefits

 Of all the herbs used in Ayurveda, Holy Basil is the most revered, and recent research is now confirming how it works.